 Hawaii wage garnishment operates under both state law and federal protections.
 The Department of Taxation has direct authority, but rules under the Consumer Credit Protection Act also apply.

 The Hawaii Department of Taxation can garnish wages for unpaid taxes, penalties, or interest without court orders.
-Employers must immediately withhold and send funds after garnishment orders.
+Employers must immediately withhold and send funds after receiving garnishment orders.
 The department monitors deductions, applies payments properly, and issues releases after settling liabilities.

 Garnishment begins only after specific conditions are met.
 Taxpayers usually have opportunities to respond before their wages are garnished.